Bjork here, checking in for my monthly traffic and income report. It’s good to be back. I missed you guys.

-It made me realize that we need to change our strategy for mobile visitors and shift our focus from promoting a product to promoting email sign ups.
+It made me realize that we need to change our strategy for mobile visitors and shift our focus from promoting a product to promoting email sign-ups.

-An email signup is valuable because it allows us to continue to communicate with the visitor long after the initial interaction.
+Email signup is valuable because it allows us to continue to communicate with the visitor long after the initial interaction.
 It might even be better to just pass on the income we’d earn on from mobile ads and direct all of our focus on getting people to sign up for the email list.

 Affiliate Marketing and Banner Ads

-One of the ways that we drive traffic to our product sales pages is through the affiliate programs that we have setup for each product.
+One of the ways that we drive traffic to our product sales pages is through the affiliate programs that we have set up for each product.
 After launching Everyday Healthy we had a handful of people that were interested in signing on to be affiliates but we didn’t yet have banner ads created.

-I knew that I wouldn’t have to time to make the banners myself so I enlisted the help of a company called RightBanners.
+I knew that I wouldn’t have time to make the banners myself so I enlisted the help of a company called RightBanners.
 We’ve used them a few times before and the process has always been really smooth.

 I recently wrote a post on Food Blogger Pro called the best type of affiliate marketing: what it is and why you need to do it.
 I talk about how we use affiliate programs on Pinch of Yum and how creating your own affiliate program could help you increase your income, even if you don’t have a ton of traffic to your blog.
 It’s an important concept to understand so I’d encourage you to check it out.

 There were a couple of days in May where the Pinch of Yum RSS email didn’t go out through MailChimp.
 I didn’t catch it, but we had a couple of readers that were kind enough to let us know that they didn’t get an email that day.